pav-todorov/GitRepD/README.md

 Due to the current design of the pagination algorithm, an alert regarding an empty query is not possible.

+Sometimes, upon quick scroll from the bottom of the list (if the list is too big) to the top, the app might crash.
+It’s not clear if this is because of Xcode being in beta or due to some not very well handled optional value.

 ## Planned changes/additions
 Dynamic adjustment of the position of the moving arrow pointing to the search bar at the empty search view.